sjsrey/til/x11/oneshot.md

 If the shift key becomes a sticky key, I know have two single chords `S` `a` to get the upper case `A`.
 No longer do I need to keep the modifier key pressed.

-To set this up, I added the following to my `.zsrhc` file:
+To get this working in the current session so I can test it out:
 ```
 xkbset sticky -twokey -latchlock
 xkbset mousekeys
 ```

+Once, I'm happy, I can make this permanent by adding those lines to my `.xprofile` so that next time I reboot, they are set.

 Source: https://drets.github.io/posts/keyboard-adjustments.html